 Lynn has practiced family law for more than 17 years as a strong, compassionate, skilled litigator.
 Lynn loves helping families through difficult times of transition but found that the court system was a poor way to solve family law disputes.
 Lynn believes that collaborative law is a better way to reach an acceptable resolution without the time, expense and emotional toll litigation takes on the parties and their children.
 Since 2005, she has helped divorcing couples and their families move beyond the divorce and forward with their lives without resorting to the court system.
 The collaborative process fosters respect, cooperation and a new pattern of communication the divorcing couple can carry with them as their lives as co-parents or acquaintances evolve.
 Lynn so believes in the process that she has limited her family law practice to collaborative law.

 As a Collaborative Divorce attorney, Annie Lee tries to help the client solve problems constructively in order to maximize the benefits to both parties and their children and to restructure their family rather than tear it apart.
-She has practiced law in the Charlottesville/Albemarle area, and throughout Central Virginia, for over 36 years, handling family law matters since the beginning of her practice, concentrating in that area for the last 28 years.
+She has practiced law in the Charlottesville/Albemarle area, and throughout Central Virginia since June, 1976 handling family matters since that time and concentrating in that area since 1984.

 Catherine’s practice specializes in family law, mediation, and collaborative law.
 Her interest in family matters, and particularly custody issues found its way to the forefront of her career due to her passionate interest in helping people create peace in their lives and in their families.

 Catherine has been a mediator for approximately 22 years, and a family law practitioner for 10 years.
 The blend of her mediation skills and advocacy skills naturally evolved to include the practice of collaborative law officially in 2015 when she was pleased to join the Charlottesville Collaborative Divorce attorney group.